aaronpeterson509/p3-Weather/README.txt

 A Pen created at CodePen.io.
-You can find this one at http://codepen.io/manikoth/pen/gPJZoJ.
+You can find this one at http://codepen.io/aaronpeterson509/pen/NNPrwR.

- Very basic setup for Weather site project
+Forked from [P. Colin Manikoth](http://codepen.io/manikoth/)'s Pen [Basic Weather](http://codepen.io/manikoth/pen/gPJZoJ/).